cloudfoundry-attic/ducati-release/README.md

 # ducati-release

-This release should be deployed so that the `ducati` job co-locates with the `garden` job from guardian-release.
+This release should be deployed so that the `ducati` job co-locates with the `garden` job from garden-runc-release.
 See below.

 ## What you can do
 - [Running tests](#running-tests)